 - the expressed preferences of the patient about the provision, withholding, or withdrawal of the specific treatment or similar treatments

 - the patient's relevant religious and moral beliefs and personal values

 - the patient's behavior, attitudes, and past conduct with respect to the treatment at issue and medical treatment generally

 - the patient's reactions to the provision, withholding, or withdrawal of similar treatment for another individual

 - the patient's expressed concerns about the effect on family or intimate friends if treatment were provided, withheld, or withdrawn

 The decision may NOT be based on any preexisting, long term mental or physical disability OR the patient's economic disadvantage.

-Health care providers must inform the patient to the extent possible of the proposed treatment and that someone is authorized to make the decision.
+The surrogate decision maker must inform the patient, to the extent possible, of the proposed treatment and that someone is authorized to make the decision.